Review update: 2021 Dodge Durango SRT Hellcat is in a class of one

+With a 0-60 mph time of 3.5 seconds, a quarter-mile time of 11.5 seconds, a top speed of 180 mph, and seating for six, the 2021 Dodge Durango SRT Hellcat is in a class of one.

+Sure, the Mercedes-Benz AMG GLS 63 is about as quick despite 107 fewer horses, but it costs $51,710 more and that's before options.

 With all its power, torque, fire, and fury, this three-row, six-seat family hauler is among the fastest ways to get the entire family to the vacation cottage.
-But it’s going to be rare, it’s real thirsty, and it’s borderline laughably expensive.
+But it’s going to be rare, it’s real thirsty, it’s borderline laughably expensive for a Durango, and essential safety technology like automatic emergency braking isn't standard, which it should be considering its terrible crash-test ratings.

-I spent a week running errands, shuttling the kids to activities, and hauling the family up to northern Minnesota for some lake time to find where the 2021 Dodge Durango SRT Hellcat hits and misses.
+I spent a week running errands, shuttling the kids to activities, and hauling the family up to northern western Minnesota for some lake time to find where the 2021 Dodge Durango SRT Hellcat hits and misses.

 2021 Dodge Durango SRT Hellcat